ericstrobl/ericstrobl.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an Assistant Professor of Biomedical Informatics at the University of Pittsburgh and a practicing child and adolescent psychiatrist.
-My research centers on developing novel computational methods that leverage deep methodological rigor and clinical expertise.
-I am particularly drawn to highly innovative, unconventional and independent research directions -- pursuing questions and approaches that are rarely explored in the field through deeply focused inquiry.
-My overarching aim is to generate foundational discoveries with the potential for meaningful impact on patient care.
+My research centers on developing novel computational methods that combine methodological rigor with clinical expertise.
+I am particularly drawn to unconventional and independent research directions, pursuing questions and approaches rarely explored in the field through deeply focused inquiry.
+My overarching aim is to generate foundational discoveries that have meaningful impact on patient care.

 Recent Inventions & Discoveries
 ======